CyberWarrior5466/nea/report/report.md

 My program achieves a large number of my project requirements so overall I consider it a success.

 1. The first objective was partially met.
 I implemented `WHILE`, `FOR` and `IF` statements but missed out on `REPEAT`, `RECORD` and `SUBROUTINE` statements.
-A `REPEAT` loop is just syntactic sugar for a `WHILE` loop where the condition is evaluated at the end instead of at the start, so i would argue this objective was not paramount.
+A `REPEAT` loop is just syntactic sugar for a `WHILE` loop where the condition is evaluated at the end instead of at the start, so I would argue this objective was not paramount.

    No `SUBROUTINE` or function logic was implemented which would of required the use of requires using a call stack.
 None of the functions where implemented which would of additionally required implementing a call stack.
-All of the data types where implemented being based of python's builting types.
+All of the data types where implemented being based of python's built-in types.
+Variables were implemented but not arrays.
+Due to the lack or arrays, my program wasn't turing complete.
+But the use of control flow allows for some level of expressiveness.
+For example I was able to write a fibonacci sequence and a times tables program.

-   variables
-Since I din't implement arrays, my solution wasn't turning complete, but it did feature control flow so at least we where half way there.

-My project was expressive enough to write some novel programs such a fibonacci sequence and display the times tables.
-And I successfully implemented a scanner, parser and a tree-walk interpreter.
+2. Objective two was met.
+This was not difficult and is implemented by the `.lower()` in `self.source[self._start : self._current].lower()` on line 160 of `scanner.py`
+3.

-Objective two and three where met fully.
-My program has case insensitive keywords due to the `.lower()` in `self.source[self._start : self._current].lower()` in `scanner.py` on line 160.
-The capitalisation of all the keywords in this documents was purely stylistic.
+4. The capitalisation of all the keywords in this documents was purely stylistic.
 Objective three was also fully met, due to more effort in `scanner.py`.
 Infant there aren't any other languages that support special symbols like `<-`, `<=`, `!=`, `÷` unless you use a special font with ligatures.
 The support of these symbols means my projects is more suitable for the source code to be printed.

 Objective 4 was also met.
 My program shows helpful error messages.
 For example if the user entered: